Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Introduction

-The above summarises our motivation for developing an extension to IFA which we here denominate \textit{spatial item factor analysis}.
-Our hierarchical framework allows the latent construct to be split into multiple latent factors, the number and composition of which are determined by initial exploratory analyses.
-These latent factors are explained by observed covariates and also by spatially-correlated random effects.
+The above summarises our motivation for developing an extension to IFA which we here denominate \textit{spatial item factor analysis} (SPIFA).
+Some extensions of factor analysis to the spatial domain have been undertaken, for example \citet{Wang2003, Frichot2012, thorson2015spatial}; however, they are not adequate for our study because the first considers only one latent factor; the second, includes the spatial structure only on the residual term; while the last, considers a spatial structure only on the latent factor.
+In comparison, our hierarchical framework allows the latent construct to be split into multiple latent factors, the number and composition of which are determined by initial exploratory analyses or expert knowledge.
+These latent factors are explained by observed covariates, spatially-correlated random effects and non-spatial multivariate random effects.
 The relationship between the latent factors and the item responses, in the case of binary outcomes, is mediated through a set of auxiliary variables which handle the conversion between continuous to discrete data forms.

-We present an efficient Metropolis-within-Gibbs sampling strategy for Bayesian inference with our model.
+Additionally, our model accounts for the presence of missing data and the uncertainty associated when imputing values by treating them as latent variables and sampling them when required \citep[see][\se S2]{chacon-montalvan2025supplement}.
+Although our model is motivated by our interest in mapping food insecurity, it can be applied more broadly in settings where IFA is used, particularly when the latent construct is expected to exhibit spatial structure---something that can also be explored through preliminary analysis.